Please ask any questions to <firstname.lastname@example.org>.

 The focus of this special issue is on linking wordnets together into a coherent whole.
 In particular we focus on the Open Multilingual Wordnet (OMW), which has brought many wordnets together, and the Collaborative Interlingual Index (CILI) which provides a way to link and share new synsets without going through the Princeton Wordnet (PWN).
 The issue will consist of two kinds of papers:

 (i) invited papers dealing with the open multilingual wordnet, collaborative interlingual index and issues of dealing with multiple formats.
-These should generally be under 15 pages in length.
+These should generally be under 15 pages in length (not including references).

 (ii) open papers describing individual wordnets and any issues in linking them --- extensions that cannot (yet) be linked, coordination problems.
 The wordnets must be part of the open multilingual wordnet: released under an open license and formatted as LMF.
-These should generally be 10 pages in length, but can be longer if a single paper deals with multiple wordnets.
+These should generally be 10 pages in length (not including references), but can be longer if a single paper deals with multiple wordnets.

 (iii) open papers on other related topics.
-These should be under 15 pages in length.
+These should be under 15 pages in length (not including references).

 More details on formatting and submitting the wordnet.

-Papers on individual wordnets should fit within 10 pages.
+Papers on individual wordnets should fit within 10 pages (plus references).
 This limit can be extended for papers covering multiple languages and/or wordnets.
 Papers will follow a shared format with sections on the current state of a described wordnet (including basic statistics and canonical citation), a brief history of (methods of) its construction as well as peculiarities of its structure and a review of uses and applications.

 Paper sample file (LaTeX: with macros).
 You can download the whole directory as a zip with from the project menu.